zombiestruck/Houdini-Register/README.md

 The frontend uses bootstrap as a framework.

 IN DETAIL: Has some custom CSS styling and custom JS for basic checks from the users end, including: checking whether the user entered 4-12 chars as their username and if it includes any special characters, checks whether the password matches each other and whether it's over 5 chars, checks whether the email is in the correct format (test@test.com), if these fields are not fulfilled then the registration won't process anything in the backend until these are done.
+It also renders EJS to display a custom success or error message on the page.

 The backend is coded all in NodeJS.